Aliases for LOXL2 Gene

 GeneCards Summary for LOXL2 Gene

-LOXL2 (Lysyl Oxidase-Like 2) is a Protein Coding gene.
-Among its related pathways are Degradation of the extracellular matrix and Elastic fibre formation.
-GO annotations related to this gene include chromatin binding and electron carrier activity.
-An important paralog of this gene is LOXL1.
+LOXL2 (Lysyl Oxidase Like 2) is a Protein Coding gene.
+Diseases associated with LOXL2 include Hyperostosis Cranialis Interna and Craniometaphyseal Dysplasia, Autosomal Dominant.
+Among its related pathways are Collagen chain trimerization and SMAD2/3 MH2 Domain Mutants in Cancer.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and electron transfer activity.
+An important paralog of this gene is LOXL3.

 UniProtKB/Swiss-Prot for LOXL2 Gene